Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-versions/core-upgrade/04-upgrading-to-v1.11.md

 ### Snowflake

-- dbt-snowflake supports basic table materialization on Iceberg tables registered in a Glue catalog through a [catalog-linked database](https://docs.snowflake.com/en/user-guide/tables-iceberg-catalog-linked-database#label-catalog-linked-db-create).
+- The Snowflake adapter supports basic table materialization on Iceberg tables registered in a Glue catalog through a [catalog-linked database](https://docs.snowflake.com/en/user-guide/tables-iceberg-catalog-linked-database#label-catalog-linked-db-create).
 For more information, see [Table materialization in dbt-snowflake](/docs/mesh/iceberg/snowflake-iceberg-support#table-materialization-in-dbt-snowflake).

 ## Quick hits